gbwriting/gbwriting.github.io/_characters/wren.md

 * Her parents were very devoted to her.
 Celine stayed home with her while Antoine worked.
 * Wren lost both her parents when she was seven years old.
 They were fatally stabbed during a mugging.

-<h3>New York City</h3>
+<h3>Greenborough</h3>

 * Wren’s only living relative was her paternal uncle, Louis Dubois, who was granted custody of her after her parents’ death.
-* He worked as a lawyer in New York City.
+* He worked as a lawyer in Greenborough, Oregon.
 Wren came to live with him shortly after her parents’ funeral.
 * While Louis never neglected Wren’s physical needs, he was not an openly paternal person and could come off cold and distant.
 He wanted to fulfill the family obligation to take care of Wren, but did not develop a close relationship with her.
 * Instead, he hired a nanny for her until she was old enough to care for herself and enrolled her in an online schooling program that focused in English and French culture rather than an American school.
 * Wren was very immersed in her studies, though lacking in social interaction with peers her own age due to being homeschooled.